mediocregopher/bananaq/README.md

 The integer values returned indicate (respectively):

-* total - The number of events currently held by okq for the queue, both those that are awaiting a consumer and those which are actively held by a consumer
+* total - The number of events currently held by bananaq for the queue, both those that are awaiting a consumer and those which are actively held by a consumer

 * processing - The number of events for the queue which are being actively held